 According to the National Cable & Telecommunications Association, as of June 2012, 93 percent of the U.S. is cable-ready.
 Hence, no matter where you live, you're most likely within easy access of a quality cable provider.

 You have many options when it comes to an easy and engaging television viewing experience.
 While it's important that you explore all the pros and cons of what's available, it's also vital that you arrive at the right decision.
 We hope this post gives you more insight and perspective as to why cable TV is an easy and well-rounded option for you and your family's viewing needs.
-If you're ready to switch from satellite to cable, check out the best deals in your area at SmartMove.us.
+If you're ready to switch from satellite to cable, find cable providers by address at SmartMove.